Video Lighting Guide Part 3: Basic Lighting Setups

 The steps to make a basic 3-point lighting setup are very similar to the 2-point basic lighting setup described above.
 All you have to do is add a backlight.

-10. Start by adjusting the backlight’s power to approximately 50 percent of the key light – and then adjust to taste.
+• Start by adjusting the backlight’s power to approximately 50 percent of the key light, then adjust to taste.

-Feel free to use a diffuser with your backlight if you think it’s too powerful.
+Use a diffuser (such as a softbox) with your backlight if you think it’s too powerful.
 You can also use diffusion gels to give the hair a particular tint, like blue or orange.

 The three-point lighting setup is common for interviews and other applications, but does it mean it is always the right choice?

-I recommend you watch the video below by the very knowledgeable Wolfcrow, who speaks about three-point lighting and when you should and shouldn’t use it.
+I recommend you watch the video below by Wolfcrow.
+In it, he discusses three-point lighting, when to use it, and when not to use it.

 So, before you go out and create a three-point lighting setup for your next shoot, you should ask yourself what you’re trying to accomplish.